Pressure Reference Factor Solution

 Pressure given Pressure Response Factor

-Wavelength for Pressure Response Factor at bottom
+Pressure Response Factor at Bottom

 Go Pressure Factor = 1/cosh(2*pi*Water Depth/Wavelength)